Discriminative Deep Feature Visualization for Explainable Face Recognition: Experiments

 \subsubsection{Quantitative Results}

-This section gives quantitative evaluation results for a fair comparison among different state-of-the-art explanation methods , namely GradCAM \cite{gradcam}, GradCAM++ \cite{gradcam++}, Gradient \cite{gradient}, and Stylianou et al. \cite{maxpool}.
+This section gives quantitative evaluation results for a fair comparison among different explanation methods, namely GradCAM++ \cite{gradcam++}, Gradient \cite{gradient}, Stylianou et al. \cite{maxpool}, and xFace \cite{xFace}.
 The MinPlus \cite{minplus} method is not selected for this experiment because it cannot explain predictions on non-matching faces.
-Fig. \ref{fig:roc} depicts the results after applying the ``hiding game'' evaluation, which clearly shows that the saliency maps produced by the proposed method remain the most accurate no matter what percentage of the least important pixels are blurred out.
-Table \ref{tab:hiding} reports the Area Under the Curve (AUC) metric for the Fig. \ref{fig:roc} along with test results on two additional datasets, AgeDB-30 \cite{agedb} and CFP-FP \cite{cfp}.
-It validates the conclusion that the proposed saliency maps are more accurate in describing the most discriminative facial regions.
+Fig. \ref{fig:roc} depicts the results after applying the ``hiding game'' evaluation, which clearly shows that the saliency maps produced by the proposed method remain the most accurate when different percentages of the least important pixels are blurred out.
+Table~\ref{tab:hiding} reports the Area Under the Curve (AUC) metric for the Fig.~\ref{fig:roc} along with test results on AgeDB-30 \cite{agedb} and CFP-FP \cite{cfp} datasets under the same setting.
+It validates the conclusion that the proposed saliency maps are more accurate than the state-of-the-art in describing the most discriminative facial regions.